 Yep!
 If you do a little research, you'll see that there are so many options for VPNs and that can be a little overwhelming.
 We have compiled a list of recommendations and bad reviews from our ILP volunteers based on their experiences.
 Hopefully this helps you to find one that works well.

 One really important note!

 If you choose to use a VPN, you really need to download it BEFORE going to China.
 If you wait until you're already in China, you run the risk of it not working.

-Most of the VPNs listed below have many different pricing options.
-The longer you get the VPN for, the smaller the cost per month is.
 Check out all the pricing options and make a choice depending on what works best for you!

 VNPs that we've gotten bad reviews for

 Like we said before, free VPNs are a bit of gamble, so we've put together this list of VPNs we've gotten bad reviews for to hopefully help you out.